 In the book, Kalbir openly discusses the issues surrounding “honour” based violence, the differences between forced and arranged marriages, dowry, abortion and gender equality, in a community which typically chooses to remain silent on many of these important topics.
 Kalbir hopes that by writing in such a candid and open manner about the hardships she has faced, she can inspire more women to speak out on sensitive topics and be more open about situations, on which they have traditionally been taught to keep quiet.
 She is also passionate to demonstrate that there can be positive outcomes to these difficult situations.

 Kalbir is an Ambassador of Your Saheli, a women’s organisation which aims to provide a support network to strengthen and empower young women.
-Not Our Daughter: The True Story of a Daughter in Law will be published in March 2017, along with a short film.
+Not Our Daughter: The True Story of a Daughter in Law will be available from 1st October 2017 on Amazon, along with a short film.
 Kalbir Bains hopes that her writing will empower and inspire other people, and create a positive ripple effect in the lives of others.

 As the Forced Marriage and “Honour” Based Violence Coordinator at Luton All Women’s Centre since 2009, Lucky Begum’s tenacious approach and persistence have meant that she has supported over 300 individual women escape abusive situations, or cope with the aftermath of a forced marriage.
 Lucky has played a key role in developing a seamless service for victims and Survivors of forced marriage and “honour” based violence, by ensuring safety measures and strategies are in place to help reduce the risk of harm and a high level of support to individuals.